SublimeText/LaTeXTools/README.markdown

 #### Install TeXLive

 You need to install TeXlive.
-We highly recommend installing the version directly from TUG, which can be found [here](https://www.tug.org/texlive/acquire-netinstall.html) rather than the version included with your distribution, as your distribution may be out of date (maintain a TeX distribution is a time-consuming task).
+We highly recommend installing the version directly from TUG, which can be found [here](https://www.tug.org/texlive/acquire-netinstall.html) rather than the version included with your distribution, as your distribution may be out of date (maintaining a TeX distribution is a time-consuming task).
 In particular, if you are on Ubuntu, note that `apt-get install texlive` will get you a working but incomplete setup.
 For example, it will *not* install `latexmk`, which is essential to LaTeXTools.
 You need to install it via `apt-get install latexmk`.
 You can use the **LaTeXTools: Check System** command to ensure that the expected binaries are found.

 #### Setup ImageMagick and Ghostscript